jordanbusby/stock-watcher/README.md

 - Some of the error handling is fragmented between files/locations.
 This could be cleaned up.
 - Import a symbol -> name map to display the appropriate company name instead of the symbol at the top.
 (Like the designs do)
 - If invalid symbol is added, could display a list of similar symbols so user could easily click the wanted one. i.e., 'MST' not found, did you mean 'MSFT'?
+- Add ARIA roles for non-sighted users.
+- ~~Add a form element to search container.~~

 ## Questions for designers
 - I was wondering if adding some more animation/mouseover effects might be good or distracting.